-Domain: Range: Subproperty of: Quantification: E80 Part Removal E24 Physical Man-Made Thing E11 Modification.
-P31 has modified (was modified by): E18 Physical Thing many to many, necessary (1,n:0,n) Scope note: This property identifies the E24 Physical Man-Made Thing that was diminished by E80 Part Removal.
-Examples: Although a Part removal activity normally concerns only one item of Physical Man-Made Thing, it is possible to imagine circumstances under which more than one item might be diminished by a single Part Removal activity. the coffin of Tut-Ankh-Amun (E22) was diminished by The opening of the coffin of Tut-Ankh- Amun (E80) In First Order Lo gic:
+Domain: Range: Subproperty of: Quantification: E80 Part Removal E24 Physical Human-Made Thing E11 Modification.
+P31 has modified (was modified by): E18 Physical Thing many to many, necessary (1,n:0,n) Scope note: This property identifies the E24 Physical Human-Made Thing that was diminished by E80 Part Removal.
+Although a Part removal activity normally concerns only one item of Physical Human-Made Thing, i possible to imagine circumstances under which more than one item might be diminished by a single P Removal activity.
+Examples: the coffin of Tut-Ankh-Amun (E22) was diminished by The opening of the coffin of Tut-Ankh-

+Amun (E80)